KidusTadesseCode/codex/docs/getting-started.md

 For more information on how to use AGENTS.md, see the [official AGENTS.md documentation](https://agents.md/).

+### Hiding files with `.codexignore`

+Add a `.codexignore` file to the root of your project to keep Codex from automatically surfacing certain files or directories.
+The syntax matches `.gitignore`, so directory patterns (like `docs/`), wildcards, and negation all work as expected.
+Paths excluded this way are skipped by file search, project doc discovery, automatic apply-patch edits, and local image attachments.

 ### Tips & shortcuts

 #### Use `@` for file search